• Vancouver Venues & Vendors Open House

 Red Cross Building 605 Barnes Street, Vancouver, United States

 May is National Historic Preservation Month!
-Join long-time State Architectural Historian Michael Houser for an engaging presentation on the rich architectural history of Vancouver and surrounding communities in a statewide […]
+Join long-time State Architectural Historian Michael Houser for an engaging presentation on the rich architectural history of Vancouver and surrounding communities in a statewide context.
+Learn from this Vancouver native about architectural styles and residential designs from the 1870s to the 1970s, with a particular emphasis on Officers Row. […]

 • UFO Northwest: How Washington State Spawned the Men In Black